 Wasn’t there a leaked ROM of Star Fox 2?
 What’s the difference between that and the SNES Classic Version?

 Well, yes, but there wasn’t just one ROM.
-There were actually several based off trade-show builds (one even included a dropped battle mode!), but the most well-known one featured unfinished beta that somehow leaked.
+There were actually several based off trade-show builds (one even included a dropped battle mode!), but the most well-known one featured an unfinished beta that somehow leaked.
 As confirmed by Dylan Cuthbert, a former Argonaut developer who was a driving force in programming the first game, this beta lacks key features like rogue enemy encounters and certain battle stages (this isn’t even getting into the tampering by hackers who released the game, be it removing bugs or an English fan translation).
 Furthermore, as seen in video comparisons, the SNES Classic’s release displays even more differences, be they visual upgrades or Expert Mode needing to be unlocked.

 Needless to say, the SNES Classic version of Star Fox 2 is the final vision of the developers.
 There are already reproduction carts hitting eBay, but we request you purchase a SNES Classic to support both Nintendo and the realized dreams of the original developers.